ngagnon/flybywire/README.md

-Fly-by-wire (abbreviated Fly) is a simple file transfer protocol for the modern age.
+Fly-by-wire (abbreviated Fly) is a file transfer protocol for the modern age.
 The repo includes the protocol specification, as well as reference client & server implementations.

 The project's main ambition is to address some of the shortcomings of the FTP protocol.
 It's main selling points include: